tedkirkpatrick/474-14-1/Week1-Day3.md

 custer-level.
 We'll be going into the concrete details of these layers as the course proceeds, using their counterparts on AWS and {{ site.serName }}.

-The platform level (2.3) and the resource, hardware, and eployment infrastructures (2.4.1--2.4.3) are mostly the concern of the datacenter operators.
+The platform level (2.3) and the resource, hardware, and deployment infrastructures (2.4.1--2.4.3) are mostly the concern of the datacenter operators.
 We won't consider them in this course.
 We will consider the programming framework infrastructure (2.4.4).
-That is the general-purpose logic from Figure&nbsp; of today's first article.
+That is the general-purpose logic from Figure&nbsp;3 of today's first article.